danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 	<img src="https://raw.github.com/danomatika/PdParty/master/doc/guide/screenshots/osc_settings_iPhone.png"/>
 </p>

-Enable the OSC server here and update it's settings: ports, host (destination address), etc. The Local IP Address is the network IP of the device itself so you know where to send OSC messages to from another device.
+Enable the OSC server here and update its settings: ports, host (destination address), etc. The Local IP Address is the network IP of the device itself so you know where to send OSC messages to from another device.

 ### MIDI Settings